cloudnost/gitCourse/README.md

 This line was modified manually during conflicts resolution

-New line was added locally
+New line was added locally...